chepeniv/hacksprint_fall2024_retrospective/essay.md

 the overall structure ended up being composed of three core directories:
-`static/`, `utility/`, and `templates/`. within `static/` the subdirectories created were `assets/`, `data/`, `scripts/`, and `styles`. lastly the two python scripts which made everything possible are `frontend.py` for the flask server and `maze_gen.py` for the maze generating and encoding algorithms.
+`static/`, `utility/`, and `templates/`. within `static/` the subdirectories created were `assets/`, `data/`, `scripts/`, and `styles`. lastly the two `python` scripts which made everything possible are `frontend.py` for the `flask` server and `maze_gen.py` for the maze generating and encoding algorithms.

 ## End Result

-given the limited time allotted what we ultimately were able to produce was an abstract core game which is basic and functional enough to serve as a foundation for others to build their own maze games over
+given the limited time allotted what we ultimately were able to produce was an abstract core game which is basic and functional enough to serve as a foundation for others to build their own maze games over.

-the basic experience is the player has control of a single block which they use to navigate the maze. they are able to collect items along the way and add them to their inventory. there is also an encounter game mechanic for players to interact with characters in the game. these encounters along with the inventory items can then affect the one of the two pre-built stats. once the player reaches the end of the matrix, the webpage reloads a new randomly generated matrix populated items and encounters, randomly as well, for the players to navigate and the game continues. right now the game goes on indefinitely, but an end-point can certainly be coded in at some point
+the basic experience is the player has control of a single block which they use to navigate the maze. they are able to collect items along the way and add them to their inventory. there is also an encounter game mechanic for players to interact with characters in the game. these encounters along with the inventory items can then affect one of the two pre-built stats. once the player reaches the end of the maze, the webpage reloads a new randomly generated maze, populated randomly with items and encounters as well, for the players to navigate and the game continues. right now the game goes on indefinitely, but an end-point can certainly be coded in at some point.

 ## Lessons